 Fictional mermaid queens include Atlanna, mother to Arthur Curry, better known as Aquaman.
 Nicole Kidman played the regal refugee in 2018 big screen adaptation starring Jason Momoa as the superhero.

-An island paradise from Arthurian legend, Avalon sounds like it belongs with mermaid baby names.
+A paradise from Arthurian legend, Avalon sounds like it belongs with mermaid baby names.
+It means “island of apples.”
 While it’s never ranked in the US Top 1000, it fits right in with Ava and Evelyn.

 She’s the nymph who keeps Odysseus captive – and captivated – for seven years, prolonging the Odyssey.
 It’s also a type of music originating with African slaves in the Caribbean, now the sound of the islands.